nextflow-io/training/docs/basic_training/cache_and_resume.md

 ## How resume works

-The `-resume` command-line option allows the continuation of a pipeline execution from the last step that was completed successfully:
+The `-resume` command-line option allows the continuation of a workflow execution from the last step that was completed successfully:

 ```bash
 nextflow run <script> -resume
 ```

-In practical terms, the pipeline is executed from the beginning.
+In practical terms, the workflow is executed from the beginning.
 However, before launching the execution of a process, Nextflow uses the task unique ID to check if the work directory already exists and that it contains a valid command exit state with the expected output files.

 If this condition is satisfied the task execution is skipped and previously computed results are used as the process results.